MegaRockLabs/cw-extra/contracts/cw82-sn-sym/README.md

-# CW81: Secret Network Key Simple
+# CW82: Secret Network Symmetric Key

-A simple contract using private key for both signature genration and verification.
-Can only work inside a secure enclave where external users can't read the private key.
-Not the most logical example showcasing CW81 since technically signature comes from the contract and it will be verified by the it.
-Advantage is that the API stays the same

-Note: Shouldn't be used for sensitive data.
-One can add a method for reseting the private key
+Secret Network specifc contract implementing cw that only allow cosmos messages that were encrypted by a secret key provided to the contract by instantiator.

+Normal cosmos messages aren't supported by default and must be given as a payload to defined custom cosmos message Signatures must be coming from a separate key generated inside the contract

+Note: Doesn't protect against replay attacks and isn't suitabale for production